audreyfeldroy/standardjson/README.rst

 As described on json.org,

 > "JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 These properties make JSON an ideal data-interchange language."
-I will add this bit to the FAQ in the moment.

 Most real-world use cases of JSON should be fine with language-independent JSON, of course.